ayushais/deep_3d_descriptor/README.md

 3. learning_rate: 0.0001
 4. eta: 0.0005
 5. growth_rate: 4

+The training file, will store two Tensorflow ckpts file.
+One when half of the training is completed and the other one when the training is completed.

 We recommend the following training procedure.
 First train the network using the default parameters, then retrain the network with learning rate set to 0.00001 and weights initialized using the last saved model from the first training.